top of page

 We have developed a curriculum that helps each child master the skills and attains the knowledge necessary to enter Kindergarten with confidence.
 We use weekly themes to keep our students excited and engaged in learning.
 Beginning with our Three Year Old Class, we introduce phonics using the Letterland Preschool Curriculum and deepen that learning in our Four Year Old Class and Pre-K. Chapel is held on Wednesdays for our Four Year Olds and Pre-K. Chapel is often a highlight of the week.
 Mr. James brings his guitar and we sing fun Bible songs, Ms. Melissa leads a short devotion.

-Mother's Morning Out/Two Year Old Class
+Two Year Old Class

 This is a sweet class for our youngest students.
 There are plenty of hugs and cuddles to go around as we learn how to get along with our friends, share and take turns.